opsschool/curriculum/text_editing_101.rst

 You will notice that while in **insert mode**, you can use the backspace and delete keys as expected.
 This makes insert mode easiy to use, but it's not particularly efficient if you're trying to eliminate a whole paragraph or something from your document.
-When in **command mode**, you can issue some commands that remove whole chunks of text:
+When in **normal mode**, you can issue some commands that remove whole chunks of text:

 * ``x`` - Delete the character under the cursor
 * ``dw`` - Delete from the character under the cursor to the beginning of the next word